Fuzzy dark matter dynamical friction: stalling of globular clusters induced by dynamical heatings: Fuzzy dark matter dynamical friction

 is the cosine integral function.
 The FDM coefficient with zero-dispersion defined in Equation~\eqref{0-disp} is shown as a cyan line in Figure~\ref{fig:Crel}.
 However, in more realistic scenarios, the FDM medium is expected to exhibit a non-negligible velocity dispersion, corresponding to the regime $M_\sigma \ll kr$.
 In this case, the inhomogeneities induced by the FDM waves are smoothed out over scales comparable to or smaller than the system size, and the friction coefficient becomes ~\citep{BO19,Lancaster20}:

 The FDM coefficient with dispersion defined in Equation~\eqref{0-disp} is shown as a blue line in Figure~\ref{fig:Crel}, for a fixed value of $M_{\sigma} = 2$.
 Our implementation of the \cite{Lancaster20} formulation for FDM DF is detailed in Section~\ref{A1}, and corresponding \texttt{galpy} documentation is already available\footnote{\url{https://docs.galpy.org/en/latest/reference/potentialfdmdynfric.html}}.
 We have also performed tests to ensure the validity of our new implementations, which are described in Section~\ref{A2}.
+This formulation assumes that the perturber moves linearly through a collisionless medium, as originally derived in the pioneering work of \cite{Chandra43}.
+More recently, DF has been derived by \cite{2023PhRvD.107b3516B} for perturbers on circular orbits in FDM backgrounds.
+Applying this framework to the Fornax GCs, they showed that for clusters located within (outside) the scale radius of Fornax ($r_s = 0.8$ kpc), the classical FDM DF prescription tends to underestimate (overestimate) the strength of dynamical friction.
+We therefore note that the use of the classical Chandrasekhar formulation in the FDM case should be regarded as a caveat of our study.